ZacSweers/Holo-Goo.gl/README.md

      WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
      See the License for the specific language governing permissions and limitations under the License.

+(essentially, you can use the code as you wish, but you must please ask me first if you want to use any of it in published software!)